anyei/SFDC-ATARC/README.md

 }
 ```

-#### Hook the handler apex class into the trigger
+#### Add record to the custom setting AsyncTriggerArqSettings

-The last piece in order to make this work is to hook this class into the engine and tell the engine OpportunityBeforeTrigger is who will execute this class or process (let's call it process).
-So the way to hook this up to the trigger is via a Custom Setting entry, you should have a custom setting called **AsyncTriggerArqSettings**.
+The last piece in order to make this work is to hook your apex class into the engine and tell the engine what is the trigger executing the class.

+In the example above our handler apex class is NameChanger and the trigger executing it is OpportunityBeforeTrigger.

+So what we need is a Custom Setting entry, you should have the custom setting called **AsyncTriggerArqSettings** within this repository.
 This is how the entry should look:

 | name           | ApexHelperClassName | SObject     | ApexTriggerName          | Event        | IsActive | isAsync | Order | breakIfError | DependsOnSuccess |
 |----------------|---------------------|-------------|--------------------------|--------------|----------|---------|-------|--------------|-----------|